swiftybo/Javascript-Notes/Sets-&-Maps.md

 ## Sets

 A set is a collection of unique values.
+The main use case of Sets is to remove duplicate values in arrays.
 Additional notes:

 - When creating a new Set, we need to use the `new` keyword.
 - Sets are (also) iterables.